rene78/BitcoinMythBusters/README.md

   <summary>Detailed rebuttal</summary>

-  It is unlogical to say that Bitcoin in only used for criminal activities while at the same time denying its usability as money for all of us.
+  It is unlogical to say that Bitcoin is only used for criminal activities while at the same time denying its usability as money for all of us.

   ```mermaid
   graph TD